 In 2020, 2021, and 2022, Mei Lin was selected as one of thirty youth in the country to be a part of the International Bluegrass Music Association’s (IBMA) "Kids On Bluegrass" program.
 Within that program, she was also one of only six to be selected to play at the IBMA Awards Show reception at the Duke Energy Center in Raleigh, NC.

-Currently, she is gigging with Broken Compass Bluegrass (jamgrass quartet) and West 45 (traditional bluegrass).
-Mei Lin is now set to release Enough, her debut solo single "Enough" in June of 2023.
+Currently, she is touring with Broken Compass Bluegrass (jamgrass quartet) and West 45 (traditional bluegrass).
+She released her debut solo single "Enough" in June of 2023.
 Folks can expect more original music to be released soon.

-Aside from playing music, she enjoys running, photo editing, graphic design, recording engineering, spending time with family and friends, watching Star Wars, and eating waffles (the most important part of life).
+Aside from playing music, she enjoys running, graphic design, recording engineering, watching Star Wars, and eating waffles (the most important part of life).